CancerProfiling/DeepMusics/README.md

 The shapes for them are genes * samples, which are inputs of the model.

-Some example data are given for testing.
+Some example datasets are given for testing.

 Train the model via the following: